unpoly/unpoly2-slides/slides.md

 Example
 --------

-Let's say we have two links that replace `.card`:
+Let's say we have three links that replace `.card`:

 ```html
 <div class="card">